SiennaNetwork/amm-fee-monitor/README.md

 ## Run locally

 Prerequisites:
-- REST API_URL for a SecretNetwork mainnet node
+- REST API to a SecretNetwork mainnet node
 - pnpm

 ### 1. Clone this repo